 The school recognises safe recruitment practices are an essential part of creating a safe environment for children and will ensure that staff working in the school/college are suitable do to so, and do not pose any kind of risk to children.
-The school will follow the Keeping Children Safe in Education guidance (DfE 2021).
+The school will follow the Keeping Children Safe in Education guidance (DfE3).

 The school will carry out extensive checks and enquiries on applicants for all positions, including voluntary and support roles and governors, in accordance with statutory requirements.
 No staff member, volunteer or governor will be allowed to take up posts until all checks and enquiries required for that position have been satisfactorily completed.
+When advertising for a vacancy within the School, application forms and a Curriculum Vitae (CV) will be accepted alongside an application form only.
+We will not accept a CV without a completed application.